nasa/NASA-Acronyms/README.txt

 # NASA-Acronyms

-This is a simple Chrome Extension that expands NASA acronyms.
+This is a browser add-on that expands over 20,000 NASA acronyms.

 Chrome: https://chrome.google.com/webstore/detail/nasa-acronyms/anpbkdhjbebjjkgdbglbcfaenjldbinf